birbe/birbe/README.md

 ❤️ I enjoy web development and learning new technologies

-🛠️ I'm currently working on a Rust-based replacement to Minecraft's renderer
+🛠️ I'm currently working on a Java Virtual Machine, written from scratch!

 💬 If you're looking to chat, I'm very active on Discord @ Birb#0407